Haskeeb265/obsidian-vault/1 - Rough Notes/What is Networking.md

 ==192.168.1.1==
 Where each subsection is an **octet**.
 In total there are 4 octets and can be in the range ==0-255==

-The IP Address is calculated through
+The IP Address is calculated through ==IP Addressing== and ==Subnetting==.
+IP can change from device to device but cannot be simultaneously active in the same network more than once.

+IP Addresses follows standards called Protocols.